franskloet/nematodes_demo/README.md

 # nematodes_demo, for the data science center away day
-some python scripts (notebooks) based on the MMdet tutorial to update existing mm detector coco networks by transfer learning to ultimately learn to count/predict nematodes, the eggs it hatched from and unhatched eggs from photos taken from petridishes.
+some python notebooks based on the MMdet tutorial to update existing mm detector coco networks by transfer learning to ultimately learn to count/predict nematodes, the eggs it hatched from and unhatched eggs from photos taken from petridishes.